peerumporn/guides/src/pages/vim/useful-commands/index.md

 ---
 title: Useful Commands
 ---
+## Modes
+## Inserting Text
+Press the <Esc> key and type i to enter --INSERT-- mode.
+Now you can type some text and it will be inserted into the file.
+After you have finished inserting, press the <Esc> key.
+The --INSERT-- indicator disappear and you return to command mode which you can save your file.
 ## Exiting Vi, Vim, Nvim, Gvim
 1. Press escape to get you into "normal" mode
 2. Type `:q`, press enter.
 If you receive an error try `:q!`